About Maestro Rosenbaum

 Beyond his numerous professional commitments, Rosenbaum shares his skill and passion as an active educator.
-He is currently a faculty member of the State University of New York (SUNY) at Buffalo, where he directs the choirs and heads the graduate program in choral conducting.
+He recently retired as a faculty member of the State University of New York (SUNY) at Buffalo, where he directed the choirs and headed the graduate program in choral conducting.
 Previously, he taught at the Juilliard School, Queens College, and Adelphi University.
-His dedication and output is remarkable; during one season he was a full-time professor at both the University at Buffalo and Queens College while conducting five non-university choirs.
-As part of his continuing support and mentorship of aspiring conductors, he founded The Harold Rosenbaum Choral Conducting Institute, an annual program of choral conducting workshops at Columbia University, SUNY at Buffalo and Wesleyan University.
+His dedication and output is remarkable; during one season, he was a full-time professor at both the University at Buffalo and Queens College while conducting five non-university choirs.
+As part of his continuing support and mentorship of aspiring conductors, he founded The Harold Rosenbaum Choral Conducting Institute, an annual program of choral conducting workshops at Columbia University, Buffalo State and Adelphi University.

-To fulfill his lifelong passion of bringing together choral singers from different backgrounds and skill levels, Rosenbaum has founded The Canticum Novum Festival Choir, Westchester Oratorio Society, Long Island Jewish Choral Society, and Westchester Jewish Choral Society.
-As conductor of eight university choirs, seven church choirs, ten synagogue choirs, two youth choirs, and a senior adult choir, he has conducted close to 1,700 concerts.
-Many of his efforts are collaborative, including events such as a seven choir combined performance of the Verdi Requiem at Carnegie Hall and a production of Haydn’s Creation with the Queens College Preparatory Choir, Transfiguration Lutheran Church Choir of Harlem, and Westchester Jewish Choral Society.
+To fulfill his lifelong passion of bringing together choral singers from diverse backgrounds and skill levels, Rosenbaum has founded The Canticum Novum Festival Choir, Westchester Oratorio Society, Long Island Jewish Choral Society, and Westchester Jewish Choral Society.
+As conductor of eight university choirs, seven church choirs, ten synagogue choirs, two youth choirs, and a senior adult choir, he has conducted over1,70 0 concerts.
+Many of his efforts are collaborative, including events such as a seven-choir combined performance of the Verdi Requiem at Carnegie Hall and a production of Haydn’s Creation with the Queens College Preparatory Choir, Transfiguration Lutheran Church Choir of Harlem, and Westchester Jewish Choral Society.
 For his accomplishment and inter-religious outreach Rosenbaum was awarded the Most Remarkable Ecumenical Achievement Award by The New York Times.

 Rosenbaum has received numerous honors throughout his career, including the 2008 American Composer Alliance Laurel Leaf Award for "distinguished achievement in fostering and encouraging the performance of new American works," ASCAP's 2010 Victor Herbert Award for Distinguished Service to American Music "in recognition of his contribution to the choral repertory and his service to American composers and their music," and the 2014 Ditson Conductor's Award.
 He is also a four-time recipient of the ASCAP/Chorus American Award for Adventuresome Programming of Contemporary Music and a winner of Chorus American's American Choral Work Performance Award.

 A life-long resident of New York, Rosenbaum studied at Queens College (BA '72, MA '74).
 In 2011 he was recognized for his many achievements with an honorary doctorate from his alma mater.
+His book on choral conducting will be released this fall by Routledge.
 He currently resides in Westchester County with his wife Edie.
-He is also completing two books - a conducting textbook and an autobiography - while editing a collection of works by Ravel for publication.